 The Bodhisatta was once a fowl.
 He was the chief of a large flock and over time a falcon ate all but him.
 Wanting to eat the Bodhisatta too, the falcon needed to find a way to draw him out of his bamboo thicket.
 So he landed on a branch, apologized for his past sins, and told the Bodhisatta he wanted to be his friend so they should go dine together at a place that had lots of food.
 But the Bodhisatta told him they could never be friends and then gave a sermon about not befriending those who are deceitful, selfish, and walk in evil ways for all the deities living in the forest to hear.
 He then threatened the falcon with harm if he didn’t leave, so the falcon flew off to a new place.

 In the Lifetime of the Buddha

 The falcon was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When the Buddha heard some of his disciples talking about Devadatta’s attempt to hire archers to kill him, he told them this story so they knew Devadatta had also tried to kill him in the past.
+When the Buddha heard some of his disciples talking about Devadatta’s attempt to hire archers to kill him, he told them this story so they knew that Devadatta had also tried to kill him in the past.